The Definitive Guide to Player Attributes; Understanding Match Engine Behavior

 Composure is a mental attribute highly important in all situations and all phases of play.

-A player with higher ratings in Composure will be able to keep his head and more often than not make an intelligent decision which is beneficial to the team.
+A player with higher ratings in Composure will be able to keep his head and more often than not make an intelligent decision that is beneficial to the team.
 In general play, they will appear to have more time on the ball, make smarter and more successful decisions with it, and generally be more aware of their surroundings in all phases of play.

 Free Kick Taking